Responsibility &

 Authentic Products & Heritage

 We provide our customers and consumers with a delicious, nutritious, and high-quality portfolio of iconic and beloved dairy products.
 We take pride in being dairy experts that make products with tradition and history.
 Nutritious and healthy products are at the heart of what we do at Lactalis American Group.
 When it comes to our corporate responsibility, we stay true to our roots, and innovate towards quality ingredients with simple formulas.
+The nutritious and healthy foods we create rely on the quality ingredients that we source.
+Our role is to honor the hard work of farmers with the foods we craft.
+We do this by being a reliable partner to our suppliers while holding them to a high standard (see supplier code of conduct).

 Food Safety & Product Quality

 Our Quality Policy is built around six prioritized Commitments.
-Each Company employee understands their responsibilities in and the importance of, delivering safe, nutritious, and delicious “every day” and “special occasion” dairy products to our customers and consumers.
+Each company employee understands their responsibilities in and the importance of, delivering safe, nutritious, and delicious “every day” and “special occasion” dairy products to our customers and consumers.
 We strive to retain their trust through our transparency and care for their well-being and satisfaction.

 The very first priority lies in assured Regulatory Compliance